 Stuff You Missed in History Class

 Listen to the SYMHC podcast and learn about the marvelous Edward Gorey, the disappearance of Aaron Burr’s daughter, and the history of Halloween candy.
 The topics aren’t always creepy, but even when they are, the way the hosts talk about them isn’t.

 If you want to eschew ghosts, goblins, and ghouls of all kinds but still like a bit of a scare, mysteries are a great way to go.
 Shedunnit is all about some of the best mysteries, those from the golden age of detective fiction.
 Caroline Crampton hosts the show, which looks at the authors behind the stories.
 Get ready to add a lot more books to your reading list.

-- Binge scares: The 13 best-reviewed horror series you can stream for Halloween
+- The best horror shows to stream for Halloween